XimeraProject/ximeraLatex/luaxake/README.md

 # Luaxake

 `luaxake` is a reimplementation in LUA of Ximera's original `xake` program, that was written in GO.

-It is strongly suggested to ONLY RUN THIS COMMAND INSIDE A PROPERLY BUILD ximeralatex CONTAINER.
+It provides a build tool for Ximera courses (`xake` should make you think of `make`).

-If not working INSIDE such a container, you SHOULD use the `xmlatex` wrapper.
+It is strongly suggested to always run `luaxake` through the `xmlatex` wrapper script, and thus ONLY INSIDE A PROPERLY BUILD ximeralatex CONTAINER.
-Usage of `luaxake` is only tested and supported inside a container, e.g. in a Codespace or a container started with `xmlatex`.
-You can run `xmlatex bash` to get a shell inside such a container.
+Usage of `luaxake` is only tested and supported inside such a container, e.g. in a Codespace or a container started with `xmlatex`.
+You can run `xmlatex bash` to get a shell inside the container.
-`luaxake`should always be started from the root folder of your project.
+`luaxake` should always be started from the root folder of your project.

-The main part of the reimplementation was done by Michal Hoftich (summer 2024), and it was further completed by Wim Obbels (dec 2024).
+The main part of the reimplementation was done by Michal Hoftich (summer 2024), and it was further completed by Wim Obbels (jan 2025).

 The `luaxake` program builds and publishes a Ximera project through